 The board regularly assesses director independence having regard to the criteria outlined in the Principles.
 To enable this process, the directors must provide all information that may be relevant to the assessment.
-During the financial year ended 30 June 2013, Peter C Farrell, R Peter Campbell and Gary W Pace were considered to be independent for the entire year, while Michael A Quinn is considered to be independent from 21 November 2012.
+During the financial year ended 30 June 2014, Peter C Farrell, R Peter Campbell, Michael A Quinn and Gary W Pace were considered to be independent for the entire year.
+Richard Treagus and Bruce Hancox who were appointed as directors on 9 July 2014 consider themselves to be independent.